US Navy Whale Beach Scam

 The US Navy reported that “marine life can be killed by a seaquake.”
-So why not openly discuss natural catastrophic undersea disturbance and whales.
+So why not openly discuss how natural catastrophic undersea disturbance injure whales?
 Seaquakes knock out their acoustic sense of direction and cause them to swim blindly into a sandy beach.
 It is so obvious if one watches the flow of the surface currents!

 The US Navy and the whale scientists they bribe should stop lying to the public!
 There are ways to protect whales from military and oil industry operations.
 And, believe it or not, there are ways to prevent whale strandings caused by noise pollution.
-All the US Navy has to do is stop lying and apply a little honest problem-solving.
+All the US Navy has to do is stop the deception and apply a little honest problem-solving.

 Are we stupid?
-What do we expect when we allow the worst acoustic polluters of the marine environment control of all the money to study acoustic pollution in the backyard of our whales!
-We already know that the chickens start disappearing as soon as we put the fox in charge of the chicken coup.
+What do we expect when we allow the worst acoustic polluters of the marine environment to control of all the money to study acoustic pollution in the backyard of our whales?
+We already know that chickens disappear as soon as we put the fox in charge of the chicken coup.

 Allowing the US Navy and oil industry to control whale research funding creates a situation in which the scientists must jump in bed with the worst acoustic polluters if they expect to be successful in their chosen field.
 They got to tiptoe around to make sure they don’t get blacklisted.
-In other words, the US Navy and the oil industry have the whale scientists in a financial vice grip.
-They get a lot of perks and tons of money, but they better tow the line or find another job.
+In other words, the US Navy and the oil industry are holding our whale scientists in a financial clamp.
+They get a lot of perks, but they better tow the line or find another job.

 This cozy little arrangement has gone on for at least 50 years.
-But don’t let surprise you.
+But don’t let that surprise you.
 Money usually buys whatever science it wants.
-And, don’t think for one second that whale scientists don’t publish lies to please their financiers.
+And, don’t think for one second that whale scientists do not falsified results to please their financiers.

 Stanford researchers say the best way to get away with a corrupt science paper is to muddle the truth.
 Lying scientists do not want to get caught so they use obscure language to hide their fraud. (link)

 Here’s another way they get away with it.
 Rather than based on the truth, most scientists build their endeavors on trust.
-The media helps them by conditioning the public to trust the conclusions of scientific papers without verifying any of the references or doing any research on their own.
-The media look at this way; if a scientist says it’s so, then the media is off the hook if they publish a lie.
+The media condition the public to trust the conclusions of scientific papers without verifying any of the references or doing any research on their own.
+The media does not care; if a scientist says it is true, then they are off the hook if they publish a lie.

 Moreover, the Code of Scientific Ethics permits scientists to trust the scientific references they rely on to prove new claims.
 A dozen well-placed lies 40 to 50 years ago can easily worm their way into a thousand scientific papers and be referenced today as absolute fact.
 This system of trust allows greedy whale scientists to use the lies of others to support their own lies.
 In other words, a lot of today’s whale research is just a matter of searching for previous lies that can be tweeted a little to prove new false conclusions that make the US Navy and oil industry happy.
 If someone exposes a false conclusion, the blame goes to the original scientists that published the first lie, not to the ones that repeat it.

-The best way to clean it up polluted science is for honest scientists to shine a giant spotlight of disgrace on every fabrication.
+The best way to get rid of polluted science is for honest scientists to shine a giant spotlight of disgrace on every fabrication.
 But scientists are trained to never discredit fellow scientists.
 Like doctors never talk about other doctors.
 They shift this “honor among thieves and liars” to fellow scientists by shaming everyone that reveals the truth.

 In my opinion, whale scientists MUST be exposed when they twist the lies of others to draw conclusions wanted by those that pay for the research.
 But this does not happen because the so-called foundation of scientific trust is now a quagmire of public betrayal.
 Fabrications now spread through the very core of whale science.